zinggrid-demos/nextjs-demo/README.md

 2. `npm run reset`
 3. `npm run start`

+(See the README for the server for more details.)
 This will start the server on port 4000.
 You can reset the database to its initial state with `npm run reset`.

 ## Starting the client